ilaksono/rr-challenge/README.md

   - move on to `Dev Environment Instructions`

 # Dev Envrionment Instructions
+  - If you don't have node installed, [instructions here](https://www.pluralsight.com/guides/getting-started-with-nodejs)
+   - Or you can install node version manager: [instructions here](https://github.com/nvm-sh/nvm)
   - copy the contents `.env.example` file in folder `/server` in the repo
   - paste the contents in a new file and save it as `.env` inside `/server`
   - in the command line, change directory to `/server` and run `npm start`